VulcanJS/vulcan-npm/docusaurus/docs/vulcan-fire/get-started.md

 # Easy CRUD for GraphQL servers

-## In a nutshell

-In greek mythology, Fire is Apollo's twin sister.
-That's why _Vulcan Fire_ completes _Apollo GraphQL_ so well!

-[Apollo GraphQL](https://www.apollographql.com/) provides a way to easily setup GraphQL in JavaScript applications, server-side and client-side.

-**Vulcan Fire** is a toolkit to be more productive with Apollo.

 ## Vulcan Fire makes CRUD operations easy

 When coding your application, you might notice that some operations are always the same for any kind of data: